 Scholarships will include transportation, all conference fees, and lodging.
 Preference will be given to applicants who have not won this scholarship before.

-- Must work at a small and rural library or library branch (serving 10,000 or fewer) in Washington State.
+- Applicants must be from a public or tribal library or library branch serving a population of 10,000 or less in Washington State.

 Washington State Library

 Olympia, WA 98504-2460